dwyl/learn-pre-commit/README.md

 The server-side hooks are for Git server operations such as automatically starting the build/test server or notifying team-mates of changes.

-You can use these hooks for all sorts of reasons, we are going to focus on **client-side** pre-commit hooks (checks that are run ***before*** code is allowed to be committed).
+You can use these hooks for all sorts of reasons, but here we are going to focus on **client-side** pre-commit hooks (checks that are run ***before*** code is allowed to be committed).